Myanmar / Burma Travel Update

 Dating back to the 12th century, Dhammayangyi Temple is the largest temple in Bagan.
 But that doesn’t necessarily mean that it’s the most impressive.
-It was never fully finished, and it hasn’t received the same restoration attention as many of the other large temples.
+It was never fully finished, and it hasn’t received the same restoration attention as many of the other large temples (which might be a good thing, depending on your perspective).
 Its tower is partially in ruins, and what remains looks much like a pyramid.

 It shares many similarities with the more famous–and much more visited–Ananda Temple.
 Like the Ananda Temple, the base of Dhammayan-Gyi is shaped like a giant cross, with four entrance halls, each facing a cardinal direction and each of equal size.
 Inside, two concentric rings run around the core, but for some reason the innermost chambers were permanently sealed up from the beginning–archeologists aren’t sure why–so you can only access some of the interior.

 One of the pillars of the temple features an inscription that dates to 1165 or 1166 which records the donations a princess made on her mother’s behalf.
 It wasn’t some simple cash donation–it includes female singer and dancer slaves, gardens, paddy fields, and cattle.
 There are a few other inscriptions throughout that date to the early 13th century.